loechel/praesentationen/plone-and-python-community.rst

 .. note::

-    On The IPC8 (International Python Conference 8 2000 in Arlington, VA Zope did had a separate track that attracted more than 90 additional people
+    At the IPC8 (International Python Conference 8) 2000 in Arlington, VA, Zope had a separate track that attracted more than 90 additional people.

-    IPC went up from 100 attendees to more than 250 Zope attracted so much attention that they organized their own conferences
+    The IPC went from 100 attendees to more than 250.
+    Zope attracted so much attention that they organized their own conferences

     From 2003 on that became the annual PloneConf